Fish-Network/docusaurus-deployment/docs/fish-network/fish-network-whitepaper.md

 * Number of active Fish Schools
   * Number of Fish Schools actively raising capital
   * Number of Fish Schools actively deploying capital
-* % of Customers who launch a second fish school
 * Average Fish School Longevity
   * Longevity defined as: # of months the fish school is raising + # of months deploying + # of months in portfolio support
 * Measuring Customer Lifetime Value:&#x20;